telerik/winforms-docs/editors/textboxcontrol/text-editing.md

 {{endregion}}

-After the deletion of the first word the text control looks like:
+>caption Figure 3: The first word is deleted.

 ![editors-textboxcontrol-text-editing 003](images/editors-textboxcontrol-text-editing003.png)

 Each editing operation raises the __TextChanging__ and __TextChanged__ events.
 Notice that you can prevent successful finishing of operation by subscribing to the __TextChanging__ event:

+#### Cancel the ex changing if the entire text is deleted.

 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=TextChanging}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=TextChanging}}